ansonphong/postworld/README.md

 ### Indexed Post Meta
 - Adds new meta data fields to posts, including:
   - **Post Class**
-    Used to differentiate between unique classes of content / ie. *Community* or *Editorial*
+    Used to differentiate between unique classes of content / ie. *Community* / *Editorial*
   - **Post Format**
-  	Used to differentiate inique formats of content, and code templates accordingly / ie. *video*, *audio*, *standard*
+  	Used to differentiate inique formats of content, and code templates accordingly / ie. *video* / *audio*
   - **Link URL**
   	USed to attribute a default link URL for each post, generally used to denote an offsite page, video or audio file for custom embedding or formatting